Design comparison

 Have a good one Elaine!

-1@elaineleungPosted about 2 years ago@kkulek Sounds good Kulek!
+1@elaineleungPosted over 2 years ago@kkulek Sounds good Kulek!
 I agree, I think as long as everything works according to the design requirements, then it's good enough.
 I do find it helpful that as I'm working on new challenges, I learn new things and then I go back to some old challenges to make improvements or fix stuff that I did wrong.
 Anyway, keep it up! 🙂

-1 - @Hussain760Posted about 2 years ago
+1 - @Hussain760Posted over 2 years ago

 Hi there Kulek !